karankaw/contoso-gaming-platform/README.md

 ## Known Limitations (Time Limitations)

  - I could have added more Models/Type Safety/Validation inside the code
+ - I have used String as Landmark/Node names for simplicity as given in sample input.
  - Error Handling Mechanism - Generic
  - Could have implemented Monitoring and Cloudwatch Integration of Logs